-Bridport is a market town serving a large rural hinterland.
-For many people the car is the principal mode of travel for journeys into the town from the surrounding parishes.
 While there is a trend for transport to move away from fossil fuels, any new generation of cars will still cause congestion, continue to present a hazard to other road users and will require parking when not in use.

 The neighbourhood plan aims to support a transition to more sustainable access and movement patterns and enhance people's experience of the town centre.
 Improving air quality along with enhancing opportunities to use streets for social, cultural and commercial activities are important considerations.
 To achieve this aim it is necessary to understand how people access the centre of town today, and how they might do so differently in the future.
 This will require a comprehensive study of local transport and land-use within the neighbourhood plan area, to guide proposals for investment in footways, cycle paths and highways, and in the planning of public transport (see project 11, page 89).
 Particular attention will be given to the needs of the young, elderly and the less mobile.

-POLICY AM1

-Promotion of Active Travel Modes
+POLICY AM1 Promotion of Active Travel Modes

-Proposals for new development which are likely to generate increased movement should:
+Proposals for new development which are likely to generate increased pedestrian and/or vehicular traffic movement should: